12 Steps to Choosing the Perfect Archery Instructor

 Level 2 Certification

 Let’s accelerate a notch above level one.
-Instructors with a level 2 certification go through a more detailed training process and can guide learners though more in-depth training techniques.
-They can teach you how to shoot both recurve and compound archery bow, as well as help with athlete development in the archery shop.
+Instructors with a level 2 certification undergo a more detailed training process and can guide learners through more in-depth training techniques.
+They can teach you how to shoot recurve and compound archery bows and help with athlete development in the archery shop.

 -